Skip to main content

 6. 6

-Find a sponsoring Oklahoma broker.
-You cannot activate your Provisional Sales Associate license without an active Oklahoma broker willing to supervise your work.
+Affiliate with a sponsoring Oklahoma broker.
+A Provisional Sales Associate license stays inactive until an active broker supervises you.

 7. 7